shrey-gannu/auto-eda-dashboard/README.md

 ### Prerequisites

-You wil need to install the following onto your machine: python 3.6 seaborn matplotlib
+You will need to install the following onto your machine: python 3.6 seaborn matplotlib